 So, in the late 90’s I formally studied Counseling, solidifying a self development path that I was to follow from that point on.
 Skip forward 10 years and I was done with the Music Industry.
 The successful Events Management business I had run for about 10 years had consumed every ounce of creativity that a musical path had originally promised and I was ready for a change.
 I moved back to my home town, took some time off, then found a “real” job while I figured out what to do next.
 For a year I worked for the Facilities Management Team in a large government organization, enjoying a relatively stress-free existence and a wonderful sense of freedom.
 When my boss asked me to apply for a job in Strategic Procurement I said yes (and thought “what the hell is Strategic Procurement!??”).

 It turns out that I was rather good at it!
-Five years and 3 jobs later I had learned a very valuable lesson.
+Six years and 3 jobs later I had learned a very valuable lesson.
 A creative mindset, courage and persistence had catapulted me from the bottom of the organization to somewhere quite near the top!
 I was leading a team of Project Managers, Technical Architects and Developers in a large IT department, responsible for the IT security of about 10,000 people, creating strategy, policy and due diligence documents, European Union compliance submissions, overseeing a network that was connected to the Secret Services and Armed Forces, and spear-heading large scale, complex, multi-stakeholder efficiency projects on impossibly low budgets.
 It was stressful, exhilarating, frightening and wonderful.

 Throughout that journey I had one secret weapon!
-Deborah, an English Executive-turned-Coach who had created her dream life, living and working in a small town on Lake Geneva, Switzerland.
+Deborah, an English Corporate Executive-turned-Coach who had created her dream life, living and working in a small town on Lake Geneva, Switzerland.
 With her help I rocketed up a corporate ladder and, once again, decided to take a leap of faith, albeit a strategic one!
-The Coaching, 7 years in Government, my thirst for knowledge, fool-hardy “say yes” approach and a lot of study had brought me to a realization.
+The Coaching, six years in Government, my thirst for knowledge, fool-hardy “say yes” approach and a lot of study had brought me to a realization.
 I had choices.
 I could do anything!

 The next big leap & the artist

-In May 2018 we took a 6 week road trip across the States.
+In May 2018 I took a 6 week road trip across the States.
 The picture at the top of the page was taken at the point of a significant realization for me.
 Coaching from a forest at the edge of the Grand Canyon, with the freedom to work from anywhere, a great deal of recognition from my peers and clients, I knew I had achieved the goals I had set over 10 years before.
 I was elated, and still am!